Skip to main content

 Loft Conversions Tip for Bromley Homeowners

-Bromley Council's planning team pays close attention to dormer proportions in conservation areas around Bickley and Shortlands — oversized dormers that dominate the roofline are regularly refused.
-For permitted development loft conversions, we always apply for a Lawful Development Certificate (£103 fee) to give you written confirmation from Bromley Council.
+Bromley Council's planning team pays close attention to dormer proportions in conservation areas around Bickley and Shortlands.
+Oversized dormers that dominate the roofline are regularly refused.
+For permitted development loft conversions, we always apply for a Lawful Development Certificate (£129 fee) to give you written confirmation from Bromley Council.
 The 1930s properties in Bromley Common often have trussed roofs that need structural modification before conversion.

-Three patterns cover most of what we build in BR1 and BR2.
-Hip-to-gable conversion on an Edwardian or 1930s semi is the most common project.
+Hip-to-gable conversion on an Edwardian or 1930s semi is the most common project we carry out in BR1 and BR2.
 The sloping side roof is replaced with a vertical gable wall, and a rear dormer creates a full-size bedroom with en-suite plus space for a home office or second bedroom.
-Cost is £55,000-£80,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Build time 10-14 weeks.
-The hipped roof structures on Bromley's interwar housing stock are well-suited to this conversion, and the resulting bedroom typically has 2.4 metres of headroom at the ridge.
-Dormer conversion on a Victorian terrace is the second pattern, common in Bromley South.
-A rear dormer adds a master bedroom or two smaller rooms within the existing roofline.
-Cost is £45,000-£65,000.
-Build time 10-12 weeks.
-Front-facing dormers are generally refused in conservation areas; rear dormers are accepted with subordinate proportions.
-L-shaped dormer on a wider Edwardian or 1930s semi combines a rear dormer with a side dormer over the back addition.
-Maximum floor area gain — typically 30-40 square metres of new usable space, suitable for a master suite plus second bedroom or large home office.
-Cost is £65,000-£90,000.
-Build time 12-16 weeks.
-We've completed loft conversions across BR1 and BR2 since 2020.
+Build time is 10–14 weeks.
+The hipped roof structures on Bromley's interwar housing stock are well-suited to this, and the resulting bedroom typically reaches 2.4 metres of headroom at the ridge.
+L-shaped dormer on a wider Edwardian or 1930s semi combines a rear dormer with a side dormer over the back addition for maximum floor area, typically 30–40 square metres, suitable for a master suite plus second bedroom or large home office.
+Build time is 12–16 weeks.
+We confirm a fixed price for either type after a free site visit.

 Loft Conversions in Bromley: What's Included